openebs-archive/openebs-docs/docs/installation.md

 ### Install OpenEBS using OpenEBS Helm Charts

 You have now set up helm and RBAC by following above [step](/docs/next/installation.html#setup-helm-rbac).
-Next,You should clone the latest OpenEBS repository.
+Next, You should clone the latest OpenEBS repository.
 If you have cloned OpenEBS repository already, verify that it is updated.

-Latest OpenEBS repo can cloned and latest version can be packaged using following commands.
+The latest OpenEBS repo can be cloned and the latest version can be packaged using following commands.

 ```
 git clone https://github.com/openebs/openebs.git
 helm package openebs/k8s/charts/openebs
 ```

 This will create a _.tgz_ file.
-This file will be used in following execution.
+This file will be used in the following execution.
 Update new OpenEBS chart using following commands.

 ```
 git clone https://github.com/openebs/charts.git